 Taurine for Sleep

 Taurine is an amino acid found in protein-rich foods.
-One of my favorite taurine benefits is that it in some cases acts like a calming neurotransmitter, although its receptor has yet to be identified.
+One of my favorite taurine benefits is that it in some cases acts like a calming neurotransmitter12, although its receptor has yet to be identified.

 Taurine is similar in structure to glycine and GABA, with GABA being the body’s primary inhibitory or calming neurotransmitter.
-Taurine may interact with GABA receptors to inhibit the excitement of neurons, producing a calming effect.
+Taurine may interact with GABA receptors13 to inhibit the excitement of neurons, producing a calming effect.
 Taurine is also involved with melatonin metabolism.
 These mechanisms may help explain why taurine is an effective sleep supplement for some people.

 Supplemental doses of taurine start around 300mg and go as high as 3 grams.